-3.4.3.
 Heterogeneous star platforms.
-Figure 10(c) presents the results for the case of platforms with heterogeneous communication speeds and heterogeneous computation capabilities.
+Figure 12 presents the results for the case of platforms with heterogeneous communication speed and heterogeneous computation capabilities.
 Again, INC_C is the best FIFO strategy, as predicted by Theorem 1.
-The results are very similar as for heterogeneous platforms: LIFO is better than the FIFO strategies, and the linear program correctly predicts the relative performance of the heuristics, although absolute performance differ from what is predicted by a factor bounded by 20%.
+The results are very similar to the heterogeneous bus network case: LIFO is better than the FIFO strategies, and the linear program correctly predicts the relative performance of the heuristics, although absolute performance differ from what is predicted by a factor bounded by 20%.

-3.4.4.
-Changing the communication to computation ratio.
+5.3.3 Changing the communication/computation ratio

 In this section, we describe the experiments which we performed to better understand the impact of the ratio between communication and computation cost.
-Starting from the last set of experiments (Figure 10(c)), we first increase the computation power of each processors by a factor 10, and perform the same experiments.
-Results are presented in Figure 11(a).
-The test shows that with small matrix sizes, the performances of the LIFO heuristic are much worse than expected, while the performances of both FIFO strategies are very close to each other.
+Starting from the last set of experiments (Figure 12), we first increase the computation power of each processors by a factor 10, and perform the same experiments.
+Results are presented in Figure 13(a).
+The test shows that with small matrix sizes, the performances of the LIFO heuristic are much worse than expected, while the performance of both FIFO strategies are very close to each other.
 This is quite unexpected as the linear program gives a good performance to the LIFO strategy, as in the previous scenarios.
 The LIFO heuristic might be very sensitive to small performance variations in this case.